inveniosoftware/docs-invenio-rdm/docs/operate/customize/users.md

 ## Change password

-To set or change the password for an existing user, create a new shell with `pipenv run invenio shell` and run:
+To set or change the password for an existing user, create a new shell with `invenio shell` (preceded by `uv run` or `pipenv run` as appropriate) and run:

 ```python
 from flask_security.utils import hash_password